 CPR is a lifesaving technique that took at least 273 years in the making.
 The geniuses behind this emergency procedure are Dr. James Jude, Dr. Peter Safar, and James Elam.

 - Dr. James Jude, a young doctor working in Baltimore in the late 1950s, realized that when the pressure has been applied rhythmically as the heel of the hand is placed to the center of the chest, it could help restart the heart.
 This eventually led to the discovery of CPR.
 The American Heart Association formally endorsed the use of Cardiopulmonary resuscitation in 1963.
 Since then, the discovery of Dr. James Jude has already saved thousands of lives every year.

-- While the latter invented the use of chest compressions, Dr. Peter Safar and James Elam had invented the mouth to mouth resuscitation which is the second and last step in performing a full cycle of CPR.
+- While the latter invented the use of external chest compressions, Dr. Peter Safar and James Elam invented mouth-to-mouth resuscitation, which is the second and last step in performing a full cycle of CPR.
 The two had rediscovered the other two steps in CPR:

-American Health Care Academy provides individuals CPR courses for a pocket fit price.
-The courses follow the updated 2015 Guidelines and are Nationally Accepted.
-Enrolling in a CPR / AED course will help train individuals when it comes to the proper execution of CPR on patients.
-To learn more about the courses American Health Care Academy offers, visit cpraedcourse.com today.
+American HealthCare Academy provides individuals with CPR courses to learn at their own pace, allowing multiple retakes at the final quiz.
+The courses follow the updated guidelines and are nationally accepted.
+Enrolling in a CPR / AED course will help train individuals in the execution of CPR on patients.
+To learn more about American HealthCare Academy’s courses, visit cpraedcourse.com today.